Definition: Alt text is text that describes an image on a webpage. Search engine crawlers and users use alt text to understand images they cannot see.

-Another way alt text can benefit you is by helping your images show up in Google Images.
+Another way alt text for images can benefit you is by helping your images show up in Google Images.
 Google Images operates by pulling images from sites in its index.
 Since it’s pulling those images in response to a specific search query, though, it needs to know what the images depict.

 If you have an unoptimized image on your site, Google may have no way of knowing what it shows.
 As a result, it won’t show up in any Google Image results.
 But if you give your image the alt tag “generic gold trophy,” Google now knows that your image shows a trophy.

 So, when someone searches for “gold trophy” in Google Images, there’s a chance of your image coming up, leading people to your site.

 The final major advantage to alt attributes is that they can aid in accessibility on your website.
 Image accessibility is something many businesses neglect to implement, and it can do a lot to improve the overall effectiveness of your marketing.
 Many visually impaired users use screen readers to interact with a web page.

 Like Google’s algorithms, though, the screen reader can’t read aloud the content of an image — unless you use an alt tag.
 That helps users understand what’s on the page.
 Not only is image accessibility a basic courtesy to your visually impaired customers, it’s also a way to make users happier and inspire greater loyalty to your brand, enabling you to drive more conversions.